 Have a New Lines Strategy

-Fastpass, MaxPass, Single Rider, Extra Magic Hour…. all those tricks and hacks we have used to use to shortcut lines over the years are GONE.
-For every attraction (except Rise of the Resistance which uses a virtual queue), all guests are standing in a standby queue together.
+Fastpass, MaxPass, Extra Magic Hour…. all those tricks and hacks we have used to use to shortcut lines over the years are pretty much GONE.
+Single Rider lines are back, but those are not really an option for families.
+That means that for every attraction except Rise of the Resistance all guests are standing in a standby queue together.
 Oof.

 - Rope dropping still works.
-Get in the front of the line to enter the parks at little more than an hour before park opening and you’ll be in prime position for your first ride of choice – and maybe even your second and third, as Disneyland is letting guests in to ride attractions before official park opening time.
+Starting early is vital.
+Get in the front of the line to enter the parks at little more than an hour before park opening and you’ll be in prime position for your first ride of choice – and maybe even your second and third.
+While Disneyland was previously letting guests in to ride attractions before official park opening time, that is no longer the case with the official return of rope drop, so plan accordingly!
+Also be aware that rope drop crowds are very tight and may not be comfortable for everyone.

 - Expect longer waits for the newest attractions.
 Everyone wants to see what’s new.
-In these first few months, expect longer lines at the newly redone Snow White’s Enchanted Wish (which is extremely well done, by the way) and Haunted Mansion.
-And expect even longer for WEB SLINGERS – A Spider-Man Adventure when Avengers Campus opens (more on Avengers Campus below).
+In the first few months, there have been longer lines at the newly redone Snow White’s Enchanted Wish (which is extremely well done, by the way) compared to all other Fantasyland attractions except the always popular Peter Pan.
+Haunted Mansion Holiday always posts longer wait times when it is back in the fall and winter.
+WEB SLINGERS in Avengers Campus is new, and has just moved from a virtual queue to a regular standby line, so expect reasonably long waits there too.

 - Understand the effect of park hopping.
 Park hopping isn’t permitted until 1pm or later.
 This creates some artificial constraints on crowd flow.
-Most notably, more guests go from California Adventure to Disneyland right at 1pm than the reverse.
-Watch for lines for some attractions to drop not long after 1pm in California Adventure as a result (and take advantage!).
+Historically, more guests go from California Adventure to Disneyland right at 1pm than the reverse, although the opening of Avengers Campus and food festivals like Festival of Holidays help to even things out.
+Watch for lines for some attractions to drop right around 1pm as a result of guest movement (and take advantage!).

-- Know about the new Star Wars: Rise of the Resistance queuing procedures.
-Rise of the Resistance is still exclusively using a virtual queue for access, but the rules are different.
+- Know about the Star Wars: Rise of the Resistance virtual queue.
+Star Wars: Rise of the Resistance is still exclusively using a virtual queue for access, but the rules are different than they were in 2020.
 You can now try for a boarding group twice a day at 7 am and 12 noon.
 The first boarding group drops don’t require you to have entered a park for the day.
 Check out the latest in my Rise of the Resistance boarding group post.
+While the brand new Spider-Man attraction in Avengers Campus, WEB SLINGERS, opened using this same procedure, it is mainly operating a standby line now.
+I may occasionally use of a different kind of virtual queue that guests can only enter once they have scanned into Disney California Adventure.

 - Hop in line for one last ride a minute or two before closing time.
 As long as you are in line before the park officially closes, you get to ride.
-Lines are often very short at this hour as many guests head or the exits.
-Squeeze in one last ride, especially while the parks are closing so early!
+Lines are often very short at this hour as many guests head for the exits.
+Squeeze in one last ride, especially if you are a night owl!

 Make New Transportation Plans